JuliaServices/DBMigrations.jl/README.md

 ## Usage

-Migrations.jl tries to be simple, transparent, and flexible.
+DBMigrations.jl tries to be simple, transparent, and flexible.
 It relies on minimal required structure to work, while allowing for more complex setups.

 It aims to be compatible with all database packages that support the interfaces in [DBInterface.jl](https://github.com/JuliaDatabases/DBInterface.jl).
 Currently that includes SQLite, MySQL, LibPQ.jl, and ODBC.jl.

-The primary interface is calling `Migrations.runmigrations(conn::DBInterface.Connection, dir::String)`.
+The primary interface is calling `DBMigrations.runmigrations(conn::DBInterface.Connection, dir::String)`.

-    Migrations.runmigrations(conn::DBInterface.Connection, dir::String)
+    DBMigrations.runmigrations(conn::DBInterface.Connection, dir::String)

 Using an established database connection `conn` (which should have the appropriate schema already selected), search the directory `dir` for migration files and apply them to the database.
 Migration